 The odd one holds a tennis racket.

-What's cool about this place is that it's the humans who are in the cage, and the monkeys -- which you can feed -- on the outside.
+What's great about this place is that it's the humans who are in the cage, and the monkeys -- which you can feed -- on the outside.

 From Kyoto Station, take Kyoto City Bus #28 or Kyoto Bus #71, #72, #73, or take the JR Sagano Line to Saga Arashiyama station.